Rockbot Business Glossary

 When a master contract is terminated, consuming entities must transition their service.
 Typical outcomes include:

-- Independent contract activation: The consuming entity signs their own contract at their locations, becoming both contracting and consuming party
+- Independent contract activation: The consuming entity signs their own contract, becoming both contracting and consuming party

 - Service discontinuation: Locations under the terminated contract are deactivated